lbilli/rib/README.md

 # more requests can go here...

 # Parse responses
-# Might need to be called several times to process all messages
+# Might need to be called several times to exhaust all messages
 ic$checkMsg(2)

 # Find results in